apple/foundationdb/documentation/sphinx/source/configuration.rst

     [general]
     cluster-file = /etc/foundationdb/fdb.cluster
     restart-delay = 60
-    ## restart-backoff and restart-delay-reset-interval default to the value that is used for restart_delay
+    ## restart-backoff and restart-delay-reset-interval default to the value that is used for restart-delay
     # initial-restart-delay = 0
     # restart-backoff = 60.0
     # restart-delay-reset-interval = 60